Mental Health Facilities Helena, MT

 Western Montana Mental Health Center Butte Childrens Services - 38.8 miles from Helena, MT

-Western Montana Mental Health Center Butte Childrens Services is a mental health center in Butte, Montana, located at 81 West Park Street, 59701 zip code.
+Western Montana Mental Health Center Butte Childrens Services is a mental health treatment center in Butte, MT, located at 81 West Park Street, 59701 zip code area.
 Western Montana Mental Health Center Butte Childrens Services provides outpatient treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Butte Childrens Services offers psychotropic medication, behavior modification and trauma therapy to children / adolescents.
-Western Montana Mental Health Center Butte Childrens Services also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-More services available at Western Montana Mental Health Center Butte Childrens Services include suicide prevention services, family psychoeducation and case management.
+Western Montana Mental Health Center Butte Childrens Services offers behavior modification, trauma therapy and psychotropic medication to children / adolescents.
+Western Montana Mental Health Center Butte Childrens Services also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services at Western Montana Mental Health Center Butte Childrens Services consist of case management, family psychoeducation and suicide prevention services.

 Learn More